 10/1-1/10: Complete your 2020-2021 FAFSA

 11/30: HRIP: Statement of interest due via Symplicity

 12/1-1/15: Register for the PILC Fair

-Mid-March: Students with confirmed placements receive CLS HR hiring paperwork
+4/1: Students with confirmed placements receive Columbia Law School HR hiring paperwork

-*This was the amount students earned if they worked the maximum internship duration in 2018-19.
+*This amount reflects what a student can earn if they work the maximum internship duration in 2019-20.

 Students are required to complete online biweekly timesheets for hours worked.

 How to Check if an Organization Qualifies for GSF

 Employers who qualify for GSF are listed in the Public Interest Database on LawNet.
 If you do not find the employer in the Database, you may request that the employer be approved for GSF by submitting an Organization Request Form to [email protected].